chinapedia/wikipedia.abstract.en/Page/Research.md

 Research methods

-NYC_Public_Library_Research_Room_Jan_2006-1-_3.jpg in progress]] Hilleman-Walter-Reed.jpeg, the preeminent vaccinologist of the 20th century, is credited with saving more lives than any other scientist in that time[38]]]
+in progress]] , the preeminent vaccinologist of the 20th century, is credited with saving more lives than any other scientist in that time[38]]]

 The goal of the research process is to produce new knowledge or deepen understanding of a topic or issue.
 This process takes three main forms (although, as previously discussed, the boundaries between them may be obscure):